Cyberbullying: A Resource for School Social Workers

 The Alberti Center for Bullying Abuse Prevention was established in 2011 to help educators and parents address bullying, violence, and discrimination at schools through a combination of education and focused research.
-In addition to scholarly publications on the causes and impact of bullying, the Center offers school personnel bullying prevention toolkits and fact sheets about bullying among students of different ages.
+In addition to scholarly publications on the causes and impact of bullying, the Center offers school personnel bullying prevention toolkits and training and resources about bullying among students of different ages.
 It is also an approved provider of NYS Dignity Act Training for educators seeking certification from the NYESD.

 The Massachusetts Aggression Reduction Center (MARC) is an organization devoted to providing school personnel, parents, and students with high quality, research-based educational materials and curricula about bullying prevention and child safety.
 MARC offers a free Needs Assessment Guide to help schools evaluate what their bullying prevention and school climate needs are.
 MARC also provides student surveying services, downloadable games and educational materials for students and staff, bullying prevention curricula for different grade levels, and professional trainings for educators and school personnel.